 A better package, made better for the environment, can only be the right way.

-More than 50% of each container we use is from glass that has been recycled.
+Each container we use is from partially recycled glass.
 Our containers meet the highest standards in the US for post-consumer recycled content as set by California, Florida and Oregon.

 The materials in our glass jars are made of primarily sand, limestone and soda ash are themselves earth-friendly and slag and other significant solid waste by-products are not produced when the jars were made.